JyotiP24/LeetCode-SQL---50-/README.md

 ## 📂 Structure
 - Each problem has its own SQL file.
-- Solutions follow standard SQL syntax compatible with most databases.
+- Solutions follow  MYSQL syntax compatible with most databases.